Facilitators: Mr Peter Gee, Dr Jeremy Segrot, ALPHA members

-The key aim is to provide participants with an understanding of how to involve children and young people in the design and conduct of research.
-The day will be split into three parts:
+Provide participants with an understanding of how to involve children and young people in the design and conduct of research.
+The course will be split into three parts:

 Please note a certificate of attendance will only be issued if delegates complete all elements of the training.
 Times will be confirmed on receipt of the registration form